mehedihasan2810/mehedihasan2810/README.md

 ### Hi there 👋

-I'm Mehedi Hasan a web developer who is passionate about creating websites that not only have stunning visuals but also provide fantastic user experiences.
-I also enjoy learning new technologies.
+Hi there, I'm Mehedi Hasan a web developer who is passionate about creating websites that not only have stunning visuals but also provide fantastic user experiences and who also enjoys learning new technologies.

 ## Skills
 * Languages: `JavaScript` `TypeScript`